cursor-education/git-chet-sheet/README.md

 $ git branch BRANCH   # to create a new branch
 $ git checkout -b BRANCH   # to create & switch to a new branch

+$ git checkout BRANCH   # to switch to a new branch

 $ git branch -d BRANCH   # to delete a branch locally
 $ git push origin :BRANCH   # to delete a remote branch
 ```